 - Utilized is over-utilized and misused.
 Utilize means an item or procedure was used for a purpose other than that for which it was designed.
 One cannot utilize an application to send a message.
 If the message system was built into the application, it was put there to be used.
 One can however utilize a computer for a paperweight.
 Computers are generally designed for much grader purposes.
 Another example, one can utilize a hammer to pick their teeth, but one cannot utilize a hammer to pound a nail.
 Please do not confuse “use” and “utilize.”
 More often than not, the learner should have simply used the term used rather than utilized.
 While this term is more often used incorrectly than correctly in lay print, I expect my students to aspire to be scholars and designers who write with far more accuracy.

-- How to is simply slang for “procedural knowledge” or “procedural instruction.”
+- How to is simply slang for procedural knowledge or some form of procedural instruction.
 When you use this term how to to refer to either or both, it presents you as someone who does not make a distinction between instruction and learning.
 This is dangerous for an instructional designer.
 An academically trained ID uses more precision, and I expect this kind of precision from my students.
 You don’t need academic training to design well; there are lots of great designers who have not been academically trained.
 Having learned ID terms gives you the precision of expression you need to interrogate, explain and communicate about designs well, which is why a trained designer is oftentimes more valuable than a self-taught one.

 - Headers are a rhetorical device, and I often require that they be used to break up the flow of longer pieces of text.
 “Headers” is also a term editors use to refer to the MS word function located on the horizontal ribbon.
 When I say “use headers” I mean both the text separated as a sub-title, and the formatting in MS Word.
 I often ask my learners to use the header function in MS Word because it makes a larger written work easier to navigate.
 Getting used to using headers earlier rather than later in your study saves you time.
 It only takes one long project, such as a dissertation, where you will reap the rewards for learning header use now.